Cheapest Car Insurance for Seniors in 2025

 State Minimum Liability w/ Full Cov. w/$0 Ded.$336$4,026

-Your coverage limits determine how much your insurer pays if you cause an accident.
-Think of them as your financial safety net.
-The higher the limits, the better you're financially protected if someone gets seriously hurt or you damage expensive property.
+Coverage limits determine how much a senior's insurer pays if they cause an accident.
+Think of them as a financial safety net for seniors.
+The higher the limits, the more financially protected they are If someone gets seriously hurt or damages expensive property.

 car2Colored icon